psteinb/hpc-in-a-day/_episodes/03-04-bonus-mpi-for-pi.md

 Lola Lazy is now confident enough to work with the batch system of the cluster.
 She now turns her attention to the problem at hand, i.e. estimating the value of _Pi_ to very high precision.

 One of her more experienced colleagues has suggested to her, to use the _Message Passing Interface_ (in short: _MPI_) for that matter.
-As she has no prior knowledge in the field, accepting this advice is as good as trying some other technique on her how.
+As she has no prior knowledge in the field, accepting this advice is as good as trying some other technique on her own.
 She first explores the documentation of MPI a bit to get a feeling about the philosophy behind this approach.

 > ## Message Passing Interface
 > A long time before we had smart phones, tablets or laptops, [compute clusters](http://www.phy.duke.edu/~rgb/brahma/Resources/beowulf/papers/ICPP95/icpp95.html) were already around and consisted of interconnected computers that had merely enough memory to show the first two frames of a movie (`2*1920*1080*4 Bytes = 16 MB`).